sookoothaii/llm-security-firewall/README.md

 ## Heritage & Attribution

-This framework was created by Joerg Bollwahn in October 2025 as part of the HAK/GAL (Hexagonal Adaptive Knowledge / Guided Autonomous Learning) research project.
+This framework was created by Joerg Bollwahn in October 2025 as part of the HAK/GAL research project.

-The creator's philosophy: "Heritage ist meine Währung" (Heritage is my currency).
+The creator's philosophy: "Herkunft ist meine Währung" (Heritage is my currency).

 Creator attribution is required in derivative works per MIT License terms.